 We hope this guide has been helpful in your search for the perfect fitting belt!
 If you're still unsure of what size belt to order or have a question about measuring, feel free to reach out with any questions you have.
 We've been making our cool handmade leather belts since 2005 and know a thing or two about the best way to make the correct size belt.

-If you liked this article, leave us a comment below or check out our other blog posts for more tips about leather belts, buckle designs, and more.
+If you liked this article, leave us a comment below or check out our other blog posts for more tips about belts, buckle designs, and more.

 More Belt Size FAQs